 Habitat for Humanity in Bangladesh

-Since 1999, Habitat for Humanity Bangladesh has been working with low-income families to build strength, stability and self reliance through shelter.
-Habitat Bangladesh currently operates in the Dhaka district (City corporation area) and the districts of Mymensing, Jamalpur, Jamalpur, Satkhira, Barishal, and Kurigram.
-The programs include descent, affordable housing, clean water and safe sanitation, training in affordable construction technology as well as disaster response and mitigation.
+Since 1999, Habitat for Humanity Bangladesh has been working with low-income families to build strength, stability, and self-reliance through shelter.
+Habitat Bangladesh currently operates in the Dhaka district (City corporation area) and the districts of Mymensing, Jamalpur, Patuakhali, Satkhira, Pirojpur, and Kurigram.
+The programs include descent, affordable housing, clean water, and safe sanitation, training in affordable construction technology as well as disaster response and mitigation.

 The housing need in Bangladesh